 The software is also available on Mac, Android, iOS, and Kindle, meaning your kids will be protected regardless of which device they are using.

-The beauty of using a DNS-based app is it works at a network level—just add the DNS address to your router’s control panel.
+Of course, the beauty of using a DNS-based app is it works at a network level—just add the DNS address to your router’s control panel.
 If network-wide filtering is too extreme, it can still work on a per device basis.

 Parental controls are just one of the many security benefits you can enjoy by changing your DNS server.
-I’ve covered all the points in detail in an article elsewhere on the site.
+There are a few reasons why third-party DNS servers care more secure .

-The final tool in my list is KidLogger.
-The app doubles as both parental control software and a keylogger.
+KidLogger doubles as both parental control software for Windows 10 and a keylogger.
 It means you can restrict what content your children have access to while also making sure they’re not using the apps you have given them permission to use in an irresponsible way.

 If you deploy the app for an extended period of time, it builds up a comprehensive picture of how your kid is using the computer, including their most-used apps and most frequently accessed files.

-It also has a cool feature which secretly takes a screenshot of your computer at predetermined intervals before saving them in the cloud, allowing you physically see what your child was doing within each app.
+It also has a cool feature that secretly takes a screenshot of your computer at predetermined intervals before saving them in the cloud, allowing you to see what your child was doing within each app.

-In addition to Windows, the app is available on Mac, iOS, Android, and Blackberry.
+In addition to Windows, the app is available on Mac, iOS, and Android.